Rachael Ray Nutrish tubbed dog food earns the Advisor’s mid-tier rating of 3.5 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken broth, chicken, dried egg product, carrots, pea protein, pasta (flour, egg, salt, water), spinach, natural flavor, ground tapioca, tricalcium phosphate, guar gum, potassium chloride, salt, caramel color, choline chloride, calcium carbonate, taurine, zinc proteinate, vitamin E supplement, iron proteinate, niacin, copper proteinate, vitamin A supplement, vitamin B12 supplement, manganese proteinate, calcium pantothenate, thiamine mononitrate, pyridoxine hydrochloride, riboflavin, biotin supplement, folic acid, vitamin D3 supplement, sodium selenite, calcium iodate
+Ingredients: Beef broth, beef, dried egg product, chicken, pea protein, potatoes, carrots, peas, natural flavor, tricalcium phosphate, guar gum, ground tapioca, potassium chloride, salt, caramel color, choline chloride, calcium carbonate, taurine, zinc proteinate, vitamin E supplement, iron proteinate, niacin, copper proteinate, vitamin A supplement, vitamin B12 supplement, manganese proteinate, calcium pantothenate, thiamine mononitrate, pyridoxine hydrochloride, riboflavin, biotin supplement, folic acid, vitamin D3 supplement, sodium selenite, calcium iodate

 Fiber (estimated dry matter content) = 9.1%